 2011 – Founded by Carolyn Niemeyer, former nurse and community advocate, the BackPack Weekend Food Program (BWFP) was intended to serve as a temporary service to help feed students on the weekends during the school year.
 However, nearly 10 years later, the program is still viable and serves nearly 1,000 students in grades k-12 every school year.

 The administrative portion of the program started out of the Niemeyer’s home; their daughter’s bedroom, in fact.
 Mrs. Niemeyer and her husband, Dr. Charles Niemeyer, hovered over a computer and two twin beds many nights sorting through stacks of paperwork and organizing tickets for food orders.
-Food items were stored at Holy Trinity Lutheran Church in Gastonia, NC where board member and Senior Pastor Brack East resides.
-For 5 years, the BWFP operated out of the church basement with volunteers unloading the food warehouse delivery, filling food orders and distributing food to partners each month.
+Food items were stored at Holy Trinity Lutheran Church in Gastonia, NC where board member Rev. Brack East serves as Senior Pastor.
+For 5 years, the BWFP operated out of the church basement with volunteers unloading the food truck, filling food orders and distributing food to partners each month.

 The BWFP started with 19 partners and 387 students in elementary schools.
 The following school year, the program added 5 middle and 2 high schools.